Baltimore Otoplasty (ear pinning)

 • prolonged numbness

-The total cost of Otoplasty in 2024 includes the surgeon's fee (board certified plastic surgeon), operating room fee (AAAASF accredited surgery center), anesthesiologist fee (board certified) and all office follow-up visits.
+The total cost of Otoplasty in 2024 includes the surgeon's fee (board-certified plastic surgeon), operating room fee (QuadA accredited surgery center), anesthesiologist fee (board-certified), and all office follow-up visits.

-If you are comparing costs, be sure to find out if your surgeon and anesthesiologist are Board Certified, in addition to confirming that the surgical facility is a AAAASF accredited out-patient surgery center.
+If you are comparing costs, be sure to find out if your surgeon and anesthesiologist are board-certified, in addition to confirming that the surgical facility is an AAAASF-accredited outpatient surgery center.

 Dr. Ricardo L. Rodriguez's signatureModified on |